 4. Figure out how much you can get

-If you choose extended parental benefits, you get 33% of your average insurable weekly earnings, with a maximum of $357 per week.
+If you choose extended parental benefits, you'll get 33% of what you earned before getting EI, up to $390 a week.

-- you or your spouse you live with or common-law partner you live with gets the Canada Child Benefit.
+- you, or your spouse or common-law partner who you live with, gets the Canada child benefit (CCB), and

-If you work while collecting maternity benefits, any money you earn is deducted dollar for dollar from your benefits.
-If you work while collecting parental benefits, you are allowed to keep some of the money you earn.
-This is called an “earnings exemption“.
+If you work while getting parental benefits or maternity benefits, you can keep some of the money you earn.
+This is called an earnings exemption.

 But half of what you earn each week is taken off your EI benefits.

 This applies as long as you do not earn more than 90% of the average weekly earnings your benefit was based on.
 For every dollar you earn above the 90%, EI takes a dollar off your benefits.